Special elements in lattices of semigroup varieties: Preliminary results

 So, we have the following

-\begin{observation} If $a$ is an element of a lattice $L$ and the ideal $(a]$ of $L$ satisfies some non-trivial lattice identity then $a$ is an \textup{Id}-element of $L$. \end{observation}
+\begin{observation} If $w$ is an element of a lattice $L$ and the ideal $(w]$ of $L$ satisfies some non-trivial lattice identity then $w$ is an $I$-element of $L$. \end{observation}

-The subvariety lattice of a variety $\mathcal V$ is denoted by $L(\mathcal V)$.
-A semigroup variety $\mathcal V$ is called an Id-\emph{variety} if it is an Id-element of the lattice \textbf{SEM}.
-The following assertion is a specialization of Observation~\ref{identities and Id-elements} for the lattice \textbf{SEM}.
+The subvariety lattice of a variety $\mathbf V$ is denoted by $L(\mathbf V)$.
+A semigroup variety $\mathbf V$ is called an $I$-\emph{variety} if it is an $I$-element of the lattice $\mathbb{SEM}$.
+The following assertion is a specialization of Observation~\ref{identities and I-elements} for the lattice $\mathbb{SEM}$.

-\begin{corollary} If $\mathcal V$ is a semigroup variety and the lattice $L(\mathcal V)$ satisfies some non-trivial lattice identity then $\mathcal V$ is an \textup{Id}-variety. \end{corollary}
+\begin{corollary} If $\mathbf V$ is a semigroup variety and the lattice $L(\mathbf V)$ satisfies some non-trivial lattice identity then $\mathbf V$ is an $I$-variety. \end{corollary}

+We will denote by $\var\Sigma$ the semigroup variety given by the identity system $\Sigma$.
+The converse statement to Corollary~\ref{identities and I-varieties} is not true.
+Indeed, the variety $\var\{x^2\approx0\}$ is a modular and a lower-modular element of $\mathbb{SEM}$ (see Theorems~\ref{SEM lmod} and~\ref{SEM cmod suf} below) but its subvariety lattice does not satisfy any non-trivial identity~\cite{Jezek-76}.

 The following fact turns out to be very helpful.